CarterPerez-dev/CertGames-Core/MD's/ISSUES-IMPROVEMENTS.md

 ---
 ### ADD MORE RESOURCES TO RESOURCE PAGE
 ---
-### remove the achivemet icon thing and just have the test icon from the DB display on the user profile
 ---
 ### verify some more things and optimize design some more/ make everything look better, test test and test once more
 ----